CHiPs44/pascalscript/README.md

 Or should we have a simpler "runtime status" like:

 - `program`: source code of the program to execute
-- `symbols`: hashtable with lower case key for the name, an integer as value, and some flags
+- `symbol_table`: hashtable with lower case key for the name, an integer as value, and necessary data
   - kind: constant, variable, procedure, function, ...
   - global / local scope
   - other value types (real, boolean, string, function, procedure, ...) should come at their own time